Stasys Jakeliūnas: Political career

 During his incomplete term as MP Jakeliūnas initiated the impeachment process of Mykolas Majauskas.

 Jakeliūnas ran for mayor of Vilnius in March 2023; he came 12th with 2,965, or 1.34%, of the vote.

-Having announced he will not run for another term at the European Parliament in November 2023 after losing support of the LFGU, he changed his mind and ran in 2024 for the Party of the Regions, which received 5.25% of the votes and no seats.
+Having announced he will not run for another term at the European Parliament in November 2023 after losing support of the LVŽS, he changed his mind and ran in 2024 for the Lithuanian Regions Party, which received 5.25% of the votes and no seats.
+He became a member of the party, for the first time in his political career, to be allowed to stand in the election.

 Jakeliūnas planned to participate in the October 2024 elections to the Seimas on the Labour Party list led by the Russian-born Viktor Uspaskich who in 2021 was expelled from the Renew Europe group at the EP for calling LGBT people “perverts” who “must not be tolerated”.

 In March 2024 the Labour Party was investigated by Financial Crime Investigation Service and European Anti-Fraud Office regarding €0.5m of misappropriated EU funds.
 According to an investigation by Transparency International, Uspaskich was the highest-earning MEP, pulling over €3m from “side gigs”.
 Uspaskich had in 2013 been given a 4-year jail term for his role in appropriation of state funds by his Labour Party.

 Jakeliūnas ultimately did not run in the October 2024 parliamentary election.
 Taikos koalicija ("coalition for peace") of 3 parties that he authored electoral program for came 5th-last with 2.2% of the vote and 0 MP seats.